-If you pay attention to the cannabis industry, you know two things: it’s expanding rapidly and it’s full of people who are looking to produce innovative, tasty, flavorful ways to consume cannabis that don’t involve a bong or rolling papers.
-Smoking cannabis, as they say, is SO 2012.
+If you pay attention to the cannabis industry, you know two things: it’s expanding rapidly and it’s full of people who are looking to produce innovative, tasty, flavorful ways to consume marijuana that don’t involve a bong or rolling papers.
+Smoking weed, as they say, is SO 2012.
 Why limit yourself to marijuana flower when you could enjoy the medicinal and recreational benefits as a baked good, snack cracker, lip gloss, concentrate, oil, or topical product?

 Terpenes: Cannabis Isn’t The Only Source!

 While terpenes are almost always discussed in the context of weed products and aromatherapy, it’s important for you to realize that cannabis is far from the only natural source of terpenes in the modern world.
 There are over 30,000 natural terpenes and they can come from plants like rosemary, mint, and basil, as well as marijuana.
 However, it can be said that terpenes are most heavily concentrated in the marijuana plant, which is known to contain “over 100 different terpenes...and every strain tends toward a unique terpene type and composition,” according to Leafly.
 This is the reason why vape oil is so potent.
 The widespread presence of terpenes in plants other than cannabis is good news for producers of weed products that want to add natural flavor without throwing off pre-established potency.